mitre/GrowthViz/README.md

 ## Git Repository Information

-The latest code for this project should run `Latest Demo Code.ipynb`.
+The latest code for this project should run `GrowthViz.ipynb`.

 The notebook requires Python 3, Jupyter Notebook, Pandas, Matplotlib and Seaborn.
 Some widgets also require the Qgrid extension enabled in Jupyter.
 The `.csv` files in the repository are the source data required to run the notebook.
 Custom data should replace these files in the same format.
 For more details see [the simple install instructions below.](#simple-install)